Modern Slavery Statement

 Risk Assessment

-We are carrying out spot checks with current suppliers in key risk areas (construction and cleaning) working collaboratively with them to ensure there are no individuals at risk of modern slavery.
-As part of these checks, we will ensure our suppliers can provide an up-to-date Modern Slavery statement, and evidence how they manage the associated risks including how they pay those whether employed directly or via subcontractors and suppliers further down the supply chain.
+As part of our reviews, we conduct spot checks with current suppliers in key risk areas (construction and cleaning) working collaboratively with them to ensure there are no individuals at risk of modern slavery.
+These checks ensure our suppliers can provide an up-to-date modern slavery statement on request and can evidence how they manage the associated risks including how they pay those whether employed directly or via subcontractors and suppliers further down the supply chain.
 All reasonable steps are mitigated to avoid the risk of slavery and does not expose the University to these unacceptable risks.

 Raising awareness and due diligence